sid-kurias/flynn-dev-docker/README.md

   tar -zxvf godeb.tar.gz
 3. The godeb, docker and wrapdocker binaries should be in the same directory as the Dockerfile.
-4. docker build -t YOUR TAG NAME .
+4. docker build -t 'YOUR TAG NAME' .